-SE59XX will encapsulate control packets on top of the real data when Virtual COM is enabled.
-This will allow the Virtual COM port on the Windows/Linux operating system to access SE59XX's COM ports.
-The benefit of using Virtual COM is that rewriting an existing COM program to read IP packets is unnecessary.
+CR5201B/SE5201B will encapsulate control packets on top of the real data when Virtual COM is enabled.
+This will allow the Virtual COM port on the Windows/Linux operating system to access SE5201B's COM ports.
+The benefit of using Virtual COM is that it is unnecessary to rewrite an existing COM program to read IP packets.
 In other words, it is possible to use an ordinary or legacy serial (COM) program.
 The conversion/virtualization of IP to COM is all done in the system driver transparently.
-Figure 5.11 shows SE59XX in TCP Server mode with Virtual COM application enabled.
-Please follow the following steps to enable Virtual COM application in TCP Server Link Mode.
+Figure 5.11 shows SE5201B in TCP Server mode with Virtual COM application enabled.
+Please follow these steps to enable Virtual COM application in TCP Server Link Mode.